MalazTamim/Nuscenes-Lidar-to-Depth-Image/README.md

 ﻿# Nuscenes-Lidar-to-Depth-Image
 This repository contains the code for transforming lidar point cloud provided by nuscenes dataset to depth images.
-Some codes are borrowed from [nuscenes-devkit](https://github.com/nutonomy/nuscenes-devkit).
+Some part of the code are borrowed from [nuscenes-devkit](https://github.com/nutonomy/nuscenes-devkit).

 Examples of the output depth images:

-Original camera image:
+Camera image (for reference):

  ![Metrics](images/Image_015-2018-07-24-11-22-45+0800__CAM_BACK_LEFT__1532402930147423.jpg)